lxbrvr/pyavagen/README.md

 - `avatar_class` - avatar class that will be generates an image.

 Classes:
-1. Avagen.SQUARE
+1. pyavagen.Avatar.SQUARE
-2. Avagen.CHAR
+2. pyavagen.Avatar.CHAR
-3. Avagen.CHAR_SQUARE
+3. pyavagen.Avatar.CHAR_SQUARE

 Their description is given below.